mosaicnetworks/monetd/docs/monetcli.md

 monetcli provides a suite of tools for configuring and managing a Monet Hub.

-There are currently 5 subcommands.
+There are currently 7 subcommands (listed here in the order they are in this document).

-##help
++ **help** offers more help on individual commands.
++ **version** shows a version number
++ **keys** is an Ethereum key manager with commands for generating new keys, inspecting existing keys and changing passphrases.
++ **network** is a set of subcommands for building and configuring a new monet network of hubs.
+These tools would normally be used before a network is started
++ **config** is a set of subcommands for managing the .monet configuration files of an extant network.
++ **testnet** is a menu driven wizard for building a test network, enabling peers to create and share a common configuration, via a server, before starting the network
++ **wizard** is a menu driven front end to the network subcommands to guide the creation of a new network of hubs.

+## help

 You can get more information about the commands available by using the help command or the \-\-help flag.
+Thus you can get top level help:
 ```
+$ monetcli help
 Monet-CLI

 Usage: